amfueger/food-list/README.md

 ## User Story

-A user needs to first loging, or register.
+A user needs to first log in, or register.
 Registration requires an email, username, password.
 Once logged in, they are taken to a New Grocery List page.
 This page contains:
 Grocery list - unfinished, requires user input
 Added Recipes - unfinished, requires user input